 Mortgage arrangement fee

-This is what you pay the lender to set up your mortgage.
+An arrangement fee is what you pay the lender to set up your mortgage.
 It can also be known as the completion fee or product fee and reservation fee.
-You don’t always have to pay arrangement fees upfront as they can be added to your mortgage repayments.
+You don’t always have to pay an arrangement fee upfront as they can be added to your mortgage repayments.
 However, if you do add these to your mortgage, your monthly payments will become higher as you will need to pay more interest.

 Mortgage booking fee